-Then and Now: 30 legendary Tempe music venues
+Then and Now: Photos of Tempe's iconic music venues

 Besides serving as a notorious nightspot, Club Rio was a popular concert venue, especially during the 1990s and into the new millennium.
 Countless acts from that era gigged at Club Rio, including Bad Religion, Porno for Pyros, Green Day, Jesus Jones, Ben Folds Five, Korn, System of a Down and Soulfly.

-After later becoming the Arizona Beach Club for a spell, the club was torn down in the mid-2000s, and the property has become The Watermark Tempe, a $150 million mixed-use development.
+After later becoming the Arizona Beach Club for a spell, the club was torn down in the mid-2000s, and the property is now The Watermark Tempe, a $150 million mixed-use development.

 The Italian restaurant and its attached lounge were graced by many legendary Tempe musicians, including bands like the Piersons, bluesman Hans Olson and the late Doug Hopkins.
 In fact, the troubled Gin Blossoms songwriter and guitarist reportedly played his final gig at Tony’s alongside Olson in late 1993 shortly before taking his own life.

-Note: Editor’s note: This article was previously published in 2015, 2020 and 2023 and has been updated.
-New Times thanks the Tempe History Museum and Bruce Liddil for the use of their photos.